samue1adams/digital-clock-parser/README.md

 ## Digital Clock Number Challenge

 #### This is a java progam that is run from the command line and takes a txt file as an input.
 It parses digital clock numbers formatted with underscores and pipes and checks their validity.
-The program will output the policy number and whether or not the number is valid.
+The program will output the number and whether or not the number is valid.

 #### Dependencies : JDK17